Ikekano/miku-beam/README.md

         ffmpeg -i output.mp4 -i mikumikubeam.mp3 -c:v copy -c:a aac -b:a 260k -map 0:v:0 -map 1:a:0 -shortest -y output-audio.mp4

 > [!Note]
-> This project will work with higher resolution and higher framerate versions of bad apple.
+> This project will work with higher resolution and higher framerate videos.
 Those versions will **NOT** be explicitly provided in this repo, but can be integrated into the project very easily.
 >
-> Processing time will vary wildly depending on the increased resolution and framerate of the input video.
+> Processing time will vary wildly depending on the resolution and framerate of the input video.